• Skip to primary navigation

 Remove extra napkin with sand paper.

-Decoupaged clothespin with Mod Podge coating
+Decoupaged clothespin with Mod Podge top coating.

 Then coat the top with a generous amount of Mod Podge.
 This will dry clear and help protect the finish.